FAQs

 Find a list of frequently asked questions and their answers about Doula services.

-• Midwives are healthcare providers authorised to give medical care throughout pregnancy, labour and birth.
-Doulas, while not qualified to deliver babies or offer medical services, provide education, information advice and support before, during and after childbirth.
+Midwives are healthcare providers authorised to give medical care throughout pregnancy, labour and birth.
+As a doula, I am not qualified to deliver babies or offer medical services, but I provide education, information advice and support before, during and after childbirth.

-• Doulas are not midwives or obstetricians, and they cannot perform medical tasks like listening to the baby's heartbeat or performing vaginal examinations.
+As a doula, I am not a midwife or obstetrician, and I cannot perform medical tasks like listening to the baby's heartbeat or performing vaginal examinations.

-• People who want emotional support: Doulas can provide encouragement and reassurance.
+People who want emotional support: I can provide encouragement and reassurance.

-People who want to communicate their wishes: Doulas can advocate for you during labour and birth.
+People who want to communicate their wishes: I can advocate for you during labour and birth.

-People who want to feel safe and confident: Doulas can help you trust your instincts.
+People who want to feel safe and confident: I can help you trust your instincts.

 People who want to reduce the risk of complications: Doulas can help you communicate your concerns.

-People who want to have a physiological birth: Doulas can support you in your decision to accept interventions or have an unassisted birth.
+People who want to have a physiological birth: I can support you in your decision to accept interventions or have an unassisted birth.

 When you sleep, your body repairs and you restore yourself.

-• Birth doulas will work at the client’s home, at a midwifery led unit and in labour wards at local hospitals.
+As a birth doula, I will work at your home, at a midwifery led unit and in labour wards at local hospitals.

-Postnatal doulas will work at the client’s home.
+As a postnatal doula, I will work at the your home.

-• The client will usually pay for doula services .
+The client will usually pay for my doula services .

 There are some charities which may provide low cost doula services such as: